ryan-mcclue/musings/projects/ble-embedded.md

 C type qualifiers are idempotent, e.g. `const const const int` is fine sparse + smatch static analysis tools that give named address spaces (near, far pointers)

-synchronisation constructs:
-* lock (only one thread access at a time)
-* mutex (lock that can be shared by multiple processes)
-* semaphore (can allow many threads access at a time)

 is ARM nested interrupt by default?

 C atomics just insert barriers?